 – passengers with a long term residence permit or a long term “D” visa issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland;

-– passengers entering Croatia to transit by land to a third country for a maximum stay of 12 hours.
+– passengers traveling through Croatia to a third country for a maximum stay of 12 hours.
 They must prove that they can enter the destination country;

 – passengers traveling as tourists with proof of paid accommodation;

 – passengers traveling on business with an invitation letter from a company in Croatia;